Tiree Master Plan

 - None of the other eight proposed off-shore Arrays were deemed to merit consideration for a “Master Plan”

-- Argyll and Bute Council initiated the Tiree Master Plan process, albeit a Scottish Govt funded initiative, yet no comparable Islay Master Plan was ever initiated.
+- Argyll and Bute Council initiated a Tiree Master Plan, yet no comparable Islay Master Plan was ever initiated.

-Government and Developer perceptions of a requirement for Tiree Master Plan were manifestly stimulated by Tiree’s comparative isolation, 4 hrs by ferry from the mainland,and the socio-economic implications of the imposition of inward migration of a 30% population increase, on a traditional hebridean island crofting community.
+Tiree Master Plan – Government and Developer perceptions of a requirement for Tiree Master Plan were manifestly stimulated by Tiree’s comparative isolation, 4 hrs by ferry from the mainland,and the socio-economic implications of imposing an inward migration of a 30% population increase on a traditional hebridean island crofting community.

 What emerged was not the GRAND MASTER PLAN suggested by Scottish Government at the June 2010 public meeting